DNSSEC-Provisioning/Multi-signer/multi-signer_test_set_up_on_BIND.md

 Note: Introducing the foreign DNSKEY records on one server at a time works fine, but fetching the right DNSKEYs to import requires more effort.

 #### Check both servers for DNSKEY, CDS and CDNSKEY records

+## Note
+The imported foreign KSK will appear only if you have opted to publish it (like below).

 ```bash
 dig @ns1.multisigner.examples.nu multisigner.examples.nu axfr | egrep 'IN\s+(CDS|[C]?DNSKEY)'
 ```